 Experience Social Work in an International Setting

-The Department of Social Work at the University of Southern Indiana has partnered with International Orphanage Relief to offer an outstanding service learning opportunity in Jamaica.
+The Social Work Department at the University of Southern Indiana has partnered with International Orphanage Relief to offer an outstanding service learning opportunity in Jamaica.

 This trip is open to both graduate and undergraduate students who are seeking to increase their global awareness by engaging in social service work outside of the United States.

 Graduate students will enroll in SOCW 513: Social Work in Jamaica.
 This is three credit hour elective.

-The Turner-Frey Global Social Work Award was established by USI associate professor of social work Wendy Turner-Frey and her husband Leonard Frey.
-This award will help underwrite the expenses of full-time students planning to be a part of the annual Global Social Work trip.
+The Turner-Frey Global Social Work Award was established by Dr. Wendy Turner-Frey, USI associate professor of social work, and her husband Leonard Frey.
+This award helps underwrite the expenses of full-time students planning to be a part of the annual Global Social Work trip.

 Social Work Department

 0129 Education Center